Maples History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Maples, Mapel, Mapples, Maiples, Marples, Mapele and many more.

-Another 49 words (4 lines of text) are included under the topic Early Maples Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Maples Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Maples Settlers in United States in the 17th Century

 - Tho Maples, who landed in Virginia in 1662

 - Geo Maples, who arrived in Virginia in 1665

 - Geo Maples, who settled in Virginia in 1665